Princess Margaret's Grandchildren Have Grown Up Fast

 Samuel stole hearts during King Charles III's coronation

 The estimation is not far off.
-Sam looked particularly suave while attending the Westminster Abbey event, wearing a formal morning suit accompanied with a maroon tie and military medals.
+Samuel looked particularly suave while attending the Westminster Abbey event, wearing a formal morning suit accompanied by a maroon tie and military medals.
 He was seated in what appears to be the fifth row according to photos on the day in question, and while he was farther back than some crushing royal watchers may have liked, that didn't stop him from bringing a certain amount of swag to the coronation.

 Arthur deleted his social media after getting some serious public attention

-Attending the Service of Thanksgiving at St. Paul's Cathedral amid Queen Elizabeth II's Platinum Jubilee celebration in 2022, Arthur was spotted alongside Sam, attending the event and looking particularly handsome while doing so.
+Attending the Service of Thanksgiving at St. Paul's Cathedral amid Queen Elizabeth II's Platinum Jubilee celebration in 2022, Arthur was spotted alongside Samuel, attending the event and looking particularly handsome while doing so.
 Naturally, social media erupted over the dishy royal, and the comment section of his Instagram was popping off with crushes, comments, and even some marriage proposals.
 It may have all been a little too much for Arthur, who quickly deleted his Instagram page — apart from a number of fan pages dedicated to the royal, Arthur's Instagram is still deactivated as of publication.

-Arthur is an accomplished athlete
+Arthur Chatto is an accomplished athlete

 While Samuel Chatto pursued a career in the arts, Arthur Chatto turned his attention to athleticism and extreme sports.
 Back in 2020, he took part in the Great Britain Row Challenge, and the entire undertaking was extremely impressive.
 The row challenge consisted of one goal — race the entirety of Great Britain's coastline, in a row boat, without stopping.
 And we really mean without stopping — 24 hours a day, seven days a week, for as long as it takes.